 - Reduce stress.

-You are discouraged from a strenuous physical activity if you are feeling unwell or have ketones present in your blood or urine.
+You are discouraged from a strenuous physical activity if you feel unwell or have ketones in your blood or urine.

 What Organs Does Diabetes Effect?

 Unfortunately, Diabetes is a systemic disease that affects your whole body.
 Organs include your eyes, heart, kidneys, skin, liver and feet.
 It affects the speed that your injuries heal, and neglect can cause permanent long-term damage.

 Regular checkups will ensure your foot health is monitored and maintained.
 Assessment includes:

 - Neurological assessment where we look for signs of sensory loss.